Mother, older brother charged with 6-year-old’s death could face life sentence

-Lake County prosecutors announced they will seek a possible life sentence for a mother and older brother charged with killing 6-year-old Damari Perry last month in a “‘brutal and heinous” manner.
+Lake County prosecutors announced they will seek a life sentence for a mother and older brother charged with the “‘brutal and heinous” murder of 6-year-old Damari Perry last month.

-Perry’s mother, Jannie Perry, and brother Jeremiah Perry, 20, were both indicted on eight counts of murder, aggravated battery of a child, dismembering a human body and concealment of a homicidal death, among other charges, Lake County prosecutors said.
+Perry’s mother, Jannie Perry, and brother Jeremiah Perry, 20, have both been indicted on eight counts of murder, aggravated battery of a child, dismembering a human body and concealment of a homicidal death, among other charges, Lake County, Illinois prosecutors said.

-A grand jury found evidence the crime was “exceptionally brutal and heinous,” meaning prosecutors can seek natural-life sentences on the murder charges for both mother and brother, prosecutors announced Wednesday.
+A grand jury found evidence the crime was “exceptionally brutal and heinous,” meaning prosecutors can seek life sentences on the murder charges for both mother and brother, prosecutors announced Wednesday.

 Damari, 6, was found dead Jan.
 8 near an abandoned house in Gary, Indiana, after being falsely reported missing days earlier by his mother and his sibling.